 We are now delivering a marketing campaign to raise awareness around the dangers of running red lights and to help reduce the number of deaths and serious injury (DSI) crashes at signalised intersections due to red light running across the Auckland region.

 We are focusing in Auckland’s urban areas and targeting all road users with a predominant focus on Aucklanders aged 20 to 39 years.
-The key message for drivers, is to always stop at red lights and: Don’t let red lights bring out the worst in you.
+The key message for drivers, is to always stop at red traffic lights and: Don’t let red lights bring out the worst in you.
 The campaign will be promoted via Facebook, Trueview, Youtube, outdoor billboards, bus backs and local press.

 To contribute to a reduction in these DSI crashes, in partnership with NZ Police and NZTA, we are also delivering new red light camera sites.
 Red light cameras are a proven and effective tool in reducing red light running.
 These camera sites will be well signed and made obvious to all road users.
 A successful red light camera is one that isn’t giving out tickets, as we are focusing on encouraging behaviour changes.
-The red light camera installations are expected to be completed by the end of June 2017.

 On 17 July 2013, the Government announced their commitment to the use of red light cameras at intersections as an important road safety tool to help reduce the number of casualties at intersections.
 This is based on the Red Light Camera Position Paper released by the Ministry of Transport.